email discomfort

 "Jesus never had to deal with emails."

-Well, Jesus knew better than any mere mortal what it meant to have a crowded life.
+Yet, Jesus knew better than any mere mortal what it meant to have a crowded life.

 Look at the engraving and consider Jesus' life.